Graciano-B-L-Junior/cdmp_django/README.md

 *  in terminal prompt, **sudo docker-compose build**, this will build the containers for development environment
 *  Then prompt **sudo docker-compose up** to run containers
 *  Open browser and access <http://localhost:8000>

+## Using production environment
+*  in terminal prompt **sudo docker-compose -f docker-compose.prod.yaml build**, this will build the containers for production environment
+*  Then prompt **sudo docker-compose up** to run containers
+*  Open browser and access <http://localhost>

 ## Tecnologies used
 *  python